Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (b): Computing ANF*]

-Find the ANF using different methods:
+Find the ANF for each function (using any construction method):

 #tasklist("prob6b", cols: 2)[
   + $f_1 (a, b, c) = a b or b c or a c$